-- A first unprovoked VTE, especially <50 years old - VTE at unusual sites (such as hepatic portal, mesenteric, and cerebral veins) - Recurrent VTE - Personal history of VTE with (a) two or more family members with a history of VTE or (b) one first-degree relative with VTE at a young age
+- A first unprovoked VTE, especially <50 years old - VTE at unusual sites (such as hepatic portal, mesenteric, and cerebral veins)

+- Recurrent VTE

+- Personal history of VTE with (a) two or more family members with a history of VTE or (b) one first-degree relative with VTE at a young age

-- Patients with low aPC resistance activity - Testing may be considered in the following circumstances: - Females under the age of 50 who smoke tobacco and have a history of acute myocardial infarction - Siblings of individuals known to be homozygous for factor V Leiden or factor II c.97G>A, because they have a 1 in 4 chance of being a homozygote - Asymptomatic pregnant female or female contemplating pregnancy, with a first-degree relative with unprovoked VTE or VTE provoked by pregnancy or contraceptive use - Pregnant female or female contemplating pregnancy or estrogen use who has a first-degree relative with a history of VTE and is a known carrier for factor V Leiden and/or factor II c.97G>A variant - Pregnant female or female contemplating pregnancy with a previous non-estrogen-related VTE or VTE provoked by a minor risk factor, because knowledge of the factor V Leiden or factor II c.97G>A status may alter pregnancy related thrombophylaxis (Zhang et al., 2018).
+- Patients with low aPC resistance activity

+Testing may be considered in the following circumstances:

+- Females under the age of 50 who smoke tobacco and have a history of acute myocardial infarction - Siblings of individuals known to be homozygous for factor V Leiden or factor II c.97G>A, because they have a one in four chance of being a homozygote - Asymptomatic pregnant individual or individual contemplating pregnancy, with a first-degree relative with unprovoked VTE or VTE provoked by pregnancy or contraceptive use - Pregnant individual or individual contemplating pregnancy or estrogen use who has a first-degree relative with a history of VTE and is a known carrier for factor V Leiden and/or factor II c.97G>A variant - Pregnant individual or individual contemplating pregnancy with a previous non-estrogen-related VTE or VTE provoked by a minor risk factor, because knowledge of the factor V Leiden or factor II c.97G>A status may alter pregnancy related thrombophylaxis.37

 The ACMG found several clinical scenarios requiring special considerations worth mentioning, involving different populations.
-One involved the testing of asymptomatic versus symptomatic individuals, in which they assert that "It is generally not recommended to test asymptomatic minors as VTE rarely occurs before young adulthood even in the homozygous state."
-For prenatal testing and population screening, the ACMG suggests that "prenatal testing and population screening are not indicated due to the low penetrance of these variants, later age of onset, and lack of genotype-directed prophylaxis".
-Lastly, in women considering taking estrogen-containing oral contraceptives (OC) or hormone replacement therapy (HRT), the ACMG indicates that "A family and personal history of thrombosis should be carefully evaluated for all women before initiating HRT and a positive history may warrant thrombophilia screening" (Zhang et al., 2018).
+One involved the testing of asymptomatic versus symptomatic individuals, in which they assert that "it is generally not recommended to test asymptomatic minors as VTE rarely occurs before young adulthood even in the homozygous state."
+For prenatal testing and population screening, the ACMG suggests that "prenatal testing and population screening are not indicated due to the low penetrance of these variants, later age of onset, and lack of genotype-directed prophylaxis."
+Lastly, in individuals considering taking estrogen-containing oral contraceptives (OC) or hormone replacement therapy (HRT), the ACMG indicates that "a family and personal history of thrombosis should be carefully evaluated for all women before initiating HRT and a positive history may warrant thrombophilia screening."

-ACMG does not support testing for MTHFR variants in thrombophilia assessment due to the lack of correlation with negative pregnancy outcomes (Hickey et al., 2013).
-This statement was reaffirmed in 2020 (Bashford et al., 2020).
+The ACMG does not support testing for MTHFR variants in thrombophilia assessment due to the lack of correlation with negative pregnancy outcomes.
+38 This statement was reaffirmed in 2020.39